jhumphry/ukraildata_etl/README.md

 basic structure, and from there the parts of the data that are useful for your specific purposes can be extracted.

-It was developed on Python 3.3, but should also work with Python 3.2.
+It was developed on Python 3.4, but should also work with Python 3.2.
 The Psycopg package is required to upload the results to the PostgreSQL database.
+It is advisable to use the latest stable version of PostgreSQL, and versions before 9.1 may not work at all.

 ### Note